 Yes!
 If you currently wear acetate frames, your bridge measurement should be printed right on the glasses.
 You can usually find this number either along the arm or the nose bridge itself.

-Traditionally, the middle number corresponds to the bridge measurement and is between about 16-21 mm on most glasses.
+Traditionally, the middle number corresponds to the bridge measurement and ranges between 16-21mm on most glasses.
 If your frames fit well, this number will work for you across the board.

 Can’t find your bridge measurement, or shopping for glasses for the first time?

 Look in the mirror to see where your nose bridge starts and how wide or narrow your nose is.
-If your bridge is low (level or below your pupils), your bridge size will be a low number (maybe 16-18).
-If it is high (above your pupils) or if it is wider than average, you will need a larger bridge number (maybe 19-21).
+If your bridge is low (level or below your pupils), your bridge size will be a low number (between 16-18).
+If it is high (above your pupils) or if it is wider than average, you will need a larger bridge number (between 19-21).